Deac2/Portable-VirtualBox_PULL/README.md

 I don't know which settings are better, but this way there are fewer tabs, should I redo it or not...<br>
-If there are no check marks, it means it is disabled.
+If there are no check marks, it means it is disabled.<br>
 <img width="576" height="378" alt="image" src="https://github.com/user-attachments/assets/2cc33ccf-c18b-4078-881e-22d0c7442470"/>

 22.10.2024 If you have an old language folder, Delete the data\language folder as the languages ​​have been partially changed.<br>